-If your system is managed by the HMC, use the HMC to complete the steps for replacing the fan in the server.
-For information about using the HMC to replace fans, see "Replacing a part by using the HMC" on page 24.
-If you do not have an HMC, complete the following steps to replace the fan.
+If your system is managed by the HMC, use the HMC to complete the steps for replacing the TPMD card in the server.
+For information about using the HMC to replace the TPMD card, see "Replacing a part by using the HMC" on page 24.